mrichar1/exporter_proxy/README.md

 `exporter_proxy` can be downloaded and run as a standalone script. `setup.py` is provided for simplifying package builds.

+Since it is pure-python, `exporter_proxy` should run on any OS with Python built with SSL support.
+It has been tested on Linux and Windows.

 # Use

 ```